zenglenn42/utbc2019-hw-12-bamazon/README.md

 ![alt](docs/img/mike-lewis-headsmart-media-waAAaeC9hns-unsplash.jpg)

-I'm using the 'waterfall' async model plus throwing in some object oriented decomposition.
+I'm using the 'waterfall' async model in which the results of the upstream callback are passed as parameters to the next downstream callback.
+Plus I'm throwing in some object oriented decomposition since it's just the right thing to do.

-The overall Bamazon customer class looks like this ...
+The overall Bamazon customer class is now looing like this ...

 ```
 module.exports = class BamazonCustomer {